aspose-words/Aspose.Words-Documentation/en/java/developer-guide/programming-with-documents/working-with-fields/insert-fields/_index.md

 - specify the name of the bookmark
 - specify default user response (initial value contained in the prompt window)
-- specify whether the user response should be received once per a mail merge operation
+- specify whether the user response should be received once per a Mail Merge operation
 - specify the prompt text (the title of the prompt window)

 {{% alert color="primary" %}}